microsoft/WhatTheHack/059-DatadogOnAzure/README.md

 In this hack, you will be getting hands on experience with monitoring resources (VMs, applications, containers) using Datadog's capabilities such as log analytics, dashboards, and KQL.
 Additionally, Grafana has been introduced to add additional visualization tools.

-1. Provision an IoT Hub
-2. Set up an IoT Edge device
-3. Bring Azure Sphere to your solution for scale and resiliency

 ## Challenges

 - Challenge 00: **[Prerequisites - Ready, Set, GO!](Student/Challenge-00.md)**